-Prospective graduates must file a degree candidate application with the Registrar according to the dates for filing as published in the class schedule and student newspaper in order to be considered for graduation.
+Prospective graduates must file a degree candidate application with the Registrar according to the dates for filing as published by the registrar's office in order to be considered for graduation.

 Any student who potentially meets all graduation requirements in his/her last semester as of the day after the last day to withdraw from a course with a "WP/WF" will be allowed to participate in commencement activities.
+A Senior who will not complete all degree requirements prior to the ceremony, but who wishes to participate in the ceremony with their class, may choose to do so by completing a Degree Application by the stated deadline and indicating their desire to "participate" as a non-graduate.
 All candidates who have completed degree requirements at the end of the spring semester should be present at Commencement.
 Others who may have completed degree requirements in the previous fall or summer semester are invited to participate.
 The Registrar makes the final decision regarding participation in Commencement activities.
 Participants in Commencement exercises wear cap and gown.
 Diplomas will be mailed to graduates upon the completion of all degree requirements.